schnaufman/nycmm/_includes/sections/workshop/en/classes/justSing.md

-#### Workshop 2 - Just Sing!
-A Capella Ensemble
+#### Workshop 3 - Just Sing!
+A Capella Ensemble<br>Coach: Cassandra McConnell
-##### If you like to sing in a group, the A Capella Ensemble is perfect for you.
-Explore your voice like an instrument and sing polyphonically in harmony with others.
-In addition to a capella arrangements of trendy songs (pop, jazz & soul), we also sing our own arrangements and songs in this workshop.
-A performance at the final concert is the final highlight of the JUST SING!
-Workshops.
+##### Experience the joy of singing with others in harmony, building a strong sense of community and musical connection.